 Out of this heart posture, I wrote Behold: 40 Days of Seeing and Savoring God.
 This devotional is simply an invitation for us to spend time with God.
 Instead of trying to rush through each day, we can slow down and really savor who God is.
 We don’t have to speed through the verses or the devotional, but we can choose to just pause and be.
 We can enjoy God and sit in wonder at who he is.

-The Behold: 40 Days of Seeing and Savoring God ebook is available for preorder now.
-The paperback will be available on 12/02/2020.
+Behold: 40 Days of Seeing and Savoring God is now available on Amazon!

 Do you ever struggle to sit and behold God?